timtim1342/tsakorpus/README.md

 ## License

-The software is distributed under MIT license (see LICENSE).
+The software is distributed under MIT license (see LICENSE)...